The Seahawks will try to remain perfect at MetLife Stadium when they face the Giants on Monday night

 O-LINE AGAIN

-The Giants have used three different offensive line combinations.
-If everyone is healthy, they will use a fourth this week.
-Andrew Thomas (hamstring) would be the left tackle with Ben Bredeson (concussion) at left guard, rookie John Michael Schmitz at center, Marcus McKethan at right guard and Evan Neal at right tackle.
+The Giants will have a fourth different offensive line.
+They had hoped to get left tackle Andrew Thomas (hamstring) back this week but he was ruled out Saturday.
+Josh Ezeudu will start again for him.
+Ben Bredeson (concussion) returns at left guard with rookie John Michael Schmitz at center, Marcus McKethan at right guard and Evan Neal at right tackle.
 Schmitz and Neal are the only two to start all three games.

 —